hoangtnm/deep-learning/TensorFlow/distributed_training/README.md

 API is an easy way to distribute your training across multiple devices/machines.
 Its goal is to allow users to use existing models and training code with minimal changes to enable distributed training.
-Moreover, TensorFlow've designed the API in such a way that it works with both eager and graph execution.
+Moreover, TensorFlow's designed the API in such a way that it works with both eager and graph execution.

 Currently TensorFlow supports several types of strategies: